baby-got-stack/odin-recipes/README.md

 # odin-recipes
-Recipe website from the Odin Project
+Basic recipe app from the Odin Project.
+Beginner HTML skills exercised and honed.